uport-project/specs/messages/index.md

 ### Signature Verification

 Each uPort compatible JWT must be signed using an secp256k1 curve.
 The public key is resolved for the `iss` using the [uPort PKI](/pki/index.md).

+### Message Encryption

+Some [message transports](/transports/index.md) are not secure and require messages to be encrypted.
+See [/messages/encryption.md] for more.

 ## Unsigned Requests (Deprecated)